 London based Gung Ho, is a sustainable womenswear label that loves a theme and runs with it.

-From collections based around food waste, with patterns of food most likely to be leftover or the biggest air-mile culprits arranged all billowing dropped hem dresses to its classic embroidered sweatshirts (the bee is my favourite), Gung Ho London is an investment worth making.
+Spot collections based around food waste, with patterns of food most likely to be leftover.
+Or the biggest air-mile culprits interpreted as billowing dropped hem dresses.

 15. Lyme Terrace